mahlonsmith/nim-tnetstring/Specification.md

-The contents of this page were copied and maintained by [Michael Granger](ged@deveiate.org), from an old archived copy of Zed A. Shaw's tnetstrings.org site (which has since disappeared).
+The contents of this page were copied and maintained by [Michael Granger](ged@deveiate.org) at [https://tnetstrings.info] from an old archived copy of Zed A. Shaw's tnetstrings.org site (which has since disappeared).
 Most of the content contained herein was written by Zed.